 I am constantly amazed by the gifts the Lord has in His Body.
 Loren Rosser’s profile of a Servant Leader (Equippers) will blow you away.
-After watching something like this if you still don’t understand I would say as a friend, “you are handicapped from the shoulders up.”
+After watching something like this if you still don’t understand, I would say as a friend, “You are handicapped from the shoulders up.”
 Take your time and be blessed by both the article and the video.
 JLB Editor.

 A couple of weeks ago my family along with my daughter’s boyfriend had a nice lunch with some old and new friends.
 The folks who joined us were David, a good friend for over eleven years, and Bryon and Misty, new friends we met through David.
 We had a fantastic time joking around while gorging ourselves some amazing barbequed briquette and sharing stories from our journey with Christ.
 To the outsider looking in, there was nothing special taking place.
 It was just seven regular people eating out together.
-But inwardly tons was happening.
+But inwardly tons were happening.
 Just being around these folks made me hunger for more of God.
 I found a new zeal for God emerging in my heart and a passion to be all that Father created me to be.
 But there were no sermons being preached.
 Nobody was pointing at me and saying, “Loren, here’s what you need to do.”
 Or “Here’s a word from God for you.”
 This wasn’t the “after glow” from a powerful meeting either.
 It was just seven friends having lunch.
-(Actually it was eight, because wherever two or more are gathered…) Yet, over the next few days it was apparent I gained something very real during my time with these folks.
+(Actually it was eight, because wherever two or more are gathered…) Yet, over the next few days, it was apparent I gained something very real during my time with these folks.

 Most looking on (including Christians) also wouldn’t have recognized that we were enjoying the company of two apostles and a prophetess.
-To the religious minded that last sentence sounds arrogant, pious, and boastful.
+To the religious minded, that last sentence sounds arrogant, pious, and boastful.
 (And to others it sounds like heresy because they don’t believe people function that way anymore – but I’m not going to get into that here.)
 The reason it sounds that way to them is because they’ve been falsely taught by religion what people who function in those ways are like.
 See, in their minds apostles and prophets (as well as other equippers) are intangible super stars who build huge ministries and “churches.”
 One is super fortunate to be around them, let alone have a meal with them.
 And lunches like this only occur in their down time, between big events.
 “You should see them when they’re REALLY in action!”
 Allow me just to say, “BARF!”

 This is the exact OPPOSITE of what an equipper is like.
 Like my friends, equippers are the most down to earth, real, tangible, and approachable people you’ll ever meet.
 And as much as it may shock some to hear, it is the times like the lunch we shared together when they are in action.
 That’s because they actually live the words of Jesus to love one another.
 Because of this, they live for genuine friendships and real connections with others.
 I’ve heard one equipper who is a well-known author and speaker say multiple times that his least favorite venues are the ones where he’s the public speaker.
-He found that the most effective equipping actually occurs when he’s one on one with others or in small groups where people can be themselves, ask questions, and share their hearts.
+He found that the most effective equipping actually occurs when he’s one-on-one with others or in small groups where people can be themselves, ask questions, and share their hearts.
 It is in those environments (such as sharing a meal together) he’s able to give to the person what that person needs and receive from that person as well.
 Boy that sounds familiar!
 Why does some guy who hung around twelve guys and sat down with a woman at a well come to mind?
 Doesn’t it only make sense that real equippers function like that guy?

 True equippers make themselves of no reputation.
 And I can’t emphasize enough that they do not desire to be over you or to control you.
 Like Christ, they desire most to be able to enter into your world.
 They gladly will shed any baggage that keeps them from being able to do so.
 In fact, one couple who are equippers I spoke with recently shared how a group of believers to whom they had ministered came to them and said, “We want to come under you!”
 They responded, “No!
 We will walk beside you as friends, but we will not be over you.”
 As Wayne Jacobsen stated in one of the videos I co-produced, “I’ve found that I have greater influence in the lives of people I don’t control than I ever did over those I thought I did.”
 Do you know the brokenness it takes to be able to refuse such a temptation?
 Few are able, even among those who mean well.
 And it doesn’t help that modern day Christians are constantly looking for human kings to follow.
 (Only they give them titles like “Pastor, Apostle, Bishop, and so forth.)